NVIDIA/NVFlare/docs/user_guide/preflight_check.rst

     :header: Checks,Problems,How to fix
     :widths: 15, 20, 25

-    Check overseer running,	Can't connect to overseer, 1) Please check if overseer is up or certificates are correct 2) Please check if overseer hostname in project.yml is available 3) if running in local machine, check if overseer defined in project.yml is defined in /etc/hosts".
+    Check overseer running,	Can't connect to overseer,"1) Please check if overseer is up or certificates are correct
+    2) Please check if overseer hostname in project.yml is available
+    3) If running in local machine, check if overseer defined in project.yml is defined in /etc/hosts."
     Check grpc port binding,Can't bind to address ({grpc_target_address}) for grpc service: {e},Please check the DNS and port.
     Check admin port binding,Can't bind to address ({admin_host}:{admin_port}) for admin service: {e},Please check the DNS and port.
     Check snapshot storage writable,Can't write to {self.snapshot_storage_root}: {e}.,Please check the user permission.
     Check job storage writable,	Can't write to {self.job_storage_root}: {e}.,Please check the user permission.
-    Check dry run,Can't start successfully: \n{out},Please check the error message of dry run.
+    Check dry run,Can't start successfully: {error},Please check the error message of dry run.

 similarly, you can check server2 if you are in the HA mode